Understanding the RFP Request: A Comprehensive Guide to Crafting Winning Proposals

 Why AI-Native Platforms Outperform Legacy Tools

 Traditional RFP software built before 2020 treats proposal creation as document assembly—templates, mail merge, and version control.
-Modern AI-native platforms like Arphie use large language models to understand question intent and generate contextually appropriate responses.
+Modern AI-native platforms like Arphie use AI to understand question intent and generate contextually appropriate responses.

 Automation That Works: Specific Use Cases